 Sometimes I wonder if anyone actually uses maple syrup on pancakes anymore.
 I feel like the Internet is flooded with buttermilk syrup recipes and caramel syrup recipes and whatnot.
 Thank goodness I’m here to give you another one.

-I actually can’t remember the last time we used syrup – we pretty much always do either a fruit sauce (fruit, sugar, water, cornstarch, cook, done) or this coconut syrup.
+I actually can’t remember the last time we used maple syrup – we pretty much always do either a fruit sauce (fruit, sugar, water, cornstarch, cook, done) or this coconut syrup.

-Bart could barely eat it this the first time I made it in 2009 because it was so ridiculously buttery, but the flavor was so good that I was determined to make it work.
+Bart could barely eat this coconut syrup this the first time I made it in 2009 because the original recipe was ridiculously over-the-top buttery, but the flavor was so good that I was determined to make it work.

 I played around with it a little and ended up with a recipe that is far less likely to give you a heart attack (although, let’s be honest – it’s still not health food or anything).

-Add this to your list of ways to use up buttermilk.
+Add this coconut pancake syrup to your list of ways to use up buttermilk.